openstack/charm-specs/specs/newton/approved/murano.rst

 Proposed Change
 ===============

-Murano will need to undergo MIR review for main inclusion; this process should include stripping of all debconf/dbconfig related code from the packaging.

 One new charm - Murano with corresponding tests and QA CI/setup.

 The new Murano charm should include, as a minimum, the following features: